 Light-Duty and Medium-Duty Vehicle Diagnostic and Reprogramming Tools and Information.

 Diagnostic and Reprogramming Tools.
-Motor vehicle manufacturers shall make available for purchase through reasonable business means to all covered persons, all emission-related enhanced diagnostic tools and reprogramming tools available to franchised dealers, including software and data files used in such equipment.
+Motor vehicle manufacturers shall make available for purchase through reasonable business means to all covered persons, all emission-related and propulsion-related enhanced diagnostic tools and reprogramming tools available to franchised dealers or authorized service networks, including software and data files used in such equipment.
 The motor vehicle manufacturer shall ship purchased tools to a requesting covered person as expeditiously as possible after a request has been made.

 Data Stream and Bi-Directional Control Information.
-Motor vehicle manufacturers shall make available for purchase through reasonable business means, to all equipment and tool companies, all information necessary to read and format all emission-related data stream information, including enhanced data stream information, that is used in diagnostic tools available to franchised dealerships or authorized service networks, and all information that is needed to activate all emission-related bi-directional controls that can be activated by franchised dealership or authorized service network tools.
+Motor vehicle manufacturers shall make available for purchase through reasonable business means, to all equipment and tool companies, all information necessary to read and format all emission-related and propulsion-related data stream information, including enhanced data stream information, that is used in diagnostic tools available to franchised dealerships or authorized service networks, and all information that is needed to activate all emission-related and propulsion-related bi-directional controls that can be activated by manufacturer owned dealership, franchised dealership or authorized service network tools.
 Motor vehicle manufacturers may require, as a condition of sale, that the business agreement contain indemnity or “hold harmless” clauses that relieve the motor vehicle manufacturer from any liability resulting from damage caused by tools produced by the tool and equipment company that is otherwise not attributable to the data provided by the motor vehicle manufacturer.
 Motor vehicle manufacturers shall make all required information available through the Internet or other reasonable business means to the requesting equipment and tool company within 14 days after the request to purchase has been made, unless the motor vehicle manufacturer petitions the Executive Officer for approval to refuse to disclose such information (“petition for non-disclosure”) to the requesting company or petitions the Executive Officer for additional time to comply (“petition for additional time”).
 After receipt of a petition and consultation with the affected parties, the Executive Officer shall either grant or refuse the petition based on the evidence submitted during the consultation process:

 If the evidence demonstrates that the motor vehicle manufacturer has a reasonably based belief that the requesting equipment and tool company could not produce safe and functionally accurate tools that would not cause damage to the vehicle, a petition for non-disclosure will be granted.